bmn/livesplit_asl_mgs1/README.md

   * This is needed for the autosplitter to be able to see the game's memory.
 * In LiveSplit's Layout Editor, add a `Scriptable Auto Splitter` component, open it and point it at the splitter of your choice.
   * Alternatively, open one of the provided layouts, which will include a component with a appropriate set of defaults.
+    * You might still need to point the Scriptable Auto Splitter to the correct file, depending on your install location.
 * Tweak the autosplitter settings to your liking.
   * A set of split files is provided that match common setups.
 You can customise these further if you like.